Proof-of-Learning with Incentive Security: Discussion

-Additionally, while this work is focused on the proof and verification of a specific ML task, we are aware that mining competition may still lead to energy waste.
-Via future studies on techniques of distributed computing and task allocation, the energy efficiency of our PoUW mechanism may be further improved. \begin{acks} Zishuo Zhao would like to appreciate Yongzheng Jia and Hongyin Chen for general discussion on related topics of PoUW, Shuran Zheng for discussion on the BB84 protocol which inspires the design of Algorithm~\ref{alg:v2}, and Yuqing Kong for discussion about possible future directions.
-Zishuo Zhao is also grateful for the encouragement of all the individuals mentioned, which has been instrumental in maintaining his poise while exploring these novel and challenging topics. \end{acks}
+\begin{acks} Zishuo Zhao would like to appreciate Yongzheng Jia and Hongyin Chen for discussion on general topics of PoUW, Shuran Zheng and Yuqing Kong for discussion on incentive design and possible future directions.
+Zishuo Zhao is also grateful for the encouragement of all the individuals mentioned, which has been instrumental in maintaining his poise while exploring these novel and challenging fields. \end{acks}